 Me caring about these people.

-You know, like caring about you know, Wimple, Pimple, the guy at the Washington Post.
+You know, like caring about, you know, Wimple, Pimple, the guy at the Washington Post.

-I looked, I think the guy has like 50 some odd thousand Twitter followers.
+I looked, I think the guy has like 50 some-odd thousand Twitter followers.

 I mean, these people are obsessed with us.

-They f they follow our every word.
+They follow our every word.

-They I mean, they listen every second minute at an hour of every day.
+I mean, they listen every second minute at an hour of every day.

-These groups are there are people paid to do this.
+These groups are, there are people paid to do this.

-To listen right now, there are people being paid to listen to me in the hopes that I say something that they can then bludgeon me with.
+Right now, there are people being paid to listen to me in the hopes that I say something that they can then bludgeon me with.

-I I mean, you are a loser.
+I mean, you are a loser.

-Whoever you are in your basement, you keyboard warrior in your underpants, you are a total complete loser.
+Whoever you are in your basement, you keyboard warrior in your underpants, you are a total, complete loser.

 Go live your life.